Stu-Air/Launchy/README.md

 Known Issues :

+---

+install for the moment anyway

+1. Download and place launchy folder anywhere you wish.
+2. Open your browsers setting and find homepage
+3. point the browser to the index.html file inside the launchy folder
+4. have fun!!

-      Have fun and feel free to contact.
+## Have fun and feel free to contact.